Adolescent Vocabulary Growth: Semantic Feature Analysis

 Kira Wright, CCC-SLP

-Using a visual organizer chart for recording these details about the animals on our list allows us to rely on the visual for more complex analysis of the material - thorough descriptions and definitions, discussion on similarities and differences (compare/contrast), and even summarizing and predicting.
-Suddenly, a zebra becomes a large, black and white striped mammal, whose exhibit is near the giraffes at our zoo!
+Using a visual organizer chart to record these details about the animals on our list allows us to rely on the visual for more complex analysis of the material—thorough descriptions and definitions, discussion of similarities and differences (compare/contrast), and even summarizing and predicting.
+Suddenly, a zebra becomes a large, black-and-white striped mammal whose exhibit is near the giraffes at our zoo!

-Look at some examples of semantic feature analysis charts for literature, math vocabulary, science concepts, and social studies!
+Look at examples of semantic feature analysis charts for literature, math, and science concepts!

 SLPAs and paraprofessionals should always operate within the scope defined by state and national licensing organizations and should only conduct allowable tasks under the supervision of a speech-language pathologist.